Just Another Day on Twitter: A Complete 24 Hours of Twitter Data: Introduction

 Besides its possible economic value, Twitter has been instrumental in studying human behavior with social media data and the entire field of Computational Social Science (CSS) has heavily relied on data from Twitter.
 At the AAAI International Conference on Web and Social Media (ICWSM), in the past two years alone (2021-2022), over 30 scientific papers analyzed a subset of Twitter for a wide range of topics ranging from public and mental health analyses to politics and partisanship.
 Indeed, since its emergence, Twitter has been described as a digital \textit{socioscope} (i.e., social telescope) by researchers in fields of social science~\cite{mejova2015twitter}, ``a massive antenna for social science that makes visible both the very large (e.g., global patterns of communications) and the very small (e.g., hourly changes in emotions)''.
 Beyond CSS, there is increasing use of Twitter data for training large pre-trained language models in the field of natural language processing and machine learning, such as Bernice \cite{deluciabernice}, where 2.5 billion tweets are used to develop representations for Twitter-specific languages, and TwHIN-BERT \cite{zhang2022twhin} that leverages 7 billion tweets covering over 100 distinct languages to model short, noisy, and user-generated text.

 Although Twitter data has fostered interdisciplinary research across many fields and has become a ``model organism'' of big data, scholarship using Twitter data has also been criticized for various forms of bias that can emerge during analyses~\cite{tufekci2014big}.
 One major challenge giving rise to these biases is getting access to data and knowing about data quality and possible data biases~\cite{Ruths2014,Gonzalez2014,olteanu2019social}.
 While Twitter has long served as one of the most collaborative big social media platforms in the context of data-sharing with academic researchers, there nonetheless exists a lack of transparency in sampling procedures and possible biases created from technical artifacts~\cite{Morstatter2013, Pfeffer2018Tampering}.
 These unknown biases may jeopardize research quality.
-At the same time, access to unfiltered/unsampled Twitter data is nearly impossible to access, and thus the above mentioned studies, as well as thousands of others, still retain unknown and potentially significant biases in their use of sampled data.
+At the same time, access to unfiltered/unsampled Twitter data is nearly impossible to access, and thus the above-mentioned studies, as well as thousands of others, still retain unknown and potentially significant biases in their use of sampled data.
+Only a few studies have tried to collect complete Twitter data samples.
+For instance, Geenen et al. \citeyearpar{Geenen2016} have utilized a third-party data provider to collect all Dutch-speaking tweets over a period of one week.
+In 2010, Kwak et al. \citeyearpar{Kwak2010} have crawled the entire Twitter site to get 41.7 million user profiles and 1.47 billion following connections.
+At around the same time, Cha et al. \citeyearpar{Cha2010} found $\sim$55 million accounts and 1.96 billion following connections.